Panasonic FT7 vs Leica TL2

-- Ready to shoot: Has a lens build-in, whereas the TL2 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the TL2 requires a separate lens.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the TL2).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the TL2).

 - Longer lasting: Can take more shots (300 versus 250) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Sharper images: Has hand-shake reducing image stabilization built-in.